 Due to the obstruction of the small airways in the lungs, horses with heaves must exert more effort to inhale and exhale.
 This increased respiratory effort forces the horse to use its abdominal muscles more.

-Over time, this exertion can result in a visible ‘heave line‘ in the abdominal muscles, hence the common name for the condition.
+Over time, this exertion can result in a visible ‘heave line‘ in the abdominal muscles, from an increased inspiratory effort.
+This is where the common name for the condition comes from.

 As the disease progresses, horses may develop emphysema, irreversible lung damage, and permanent loss of lung function.
 Bacteria can also become trapped in the airways, leading to pneumonia – an infection of the air sacs.